CS101 Tips

 Computer Science Books for Fun

-Code: The Hidden Language of Computer Hardware and Software | Charles Petzold |
+Code: The Hidden Language of Computer Hardware and Software | Charles Petzold | Learn to build a computer from scratch |

-Hackers Delight | Henry S. Warren |
+Hackers Delight | Henry Warren | Learn to do computer arithmetic in binary |

-Nine Algorithms That Changed The Future: Ingenious Ideas That Drive Today’s Computers | John MacCormick |
+Nine Algorithms That Changed The Future: Ingenious Ideas That Drive Today’s Computers | John MacCormick | Learn different computer science fields for beginners |

-Algorithmic Adventures: From Knowledge to Magic | Juraj Hromkovic |
+Algorithmic Adventures: From Knowledge to Magic | Juraj Hromkovic | Learn different computer science fields for people into math |